2022 Singapore Premier League

-The 2022 Singapore Premier League (also known as the AIA Singapore Premier League due to sponsorship reasons) was the 5th season of the Singapore Premier League, the top-flight Singaporean professional league for association football clubs, since its rebranding in 2018.
+The 2022 Singapore Premier League (also known as the AIA Singapore Premier League due to sponsorship reasons) was the 5th season of the Singapore Premier League, the top-flight Singaporean professional league for football clubs, since its rebranding in 2018.
 The champions of the 2022 Singapore Premier League should have qualified for the AFC Champions League.
 The season began in March and ended on 15 October.

 Lion City Sailors were the defending champions, having won their third Singapore Premier League title in the previous season.
 Albirex Niigata (S) won their fifth title.

 Format

-The following key changes were made to the rules since the 2022 season:
+The following key changes were made to the rules since the 2022 season.